chr15m/jsGameSoup/README.markdown

 Start in an empty working directoy.
 First get the jsGameSoup source in a sub-directory called 'jsGameSoup'.

-Now create a file called index.html that contain a basic HTML page, with a window-filling div tag that will become our game canvas.
+Now create a file called index.html that will contain a basic HTML page, with a window-filling div tag that will become our game canvas.

 	<html>
 	<head>